Skip to content

 RFID Tags

-Selecting the Right RFID Tags and Labels
+Selecting the Right RFID Tags

+RFID labels and tags are the foundation of every RFID solution.
+They receive RF signals from antennas and readers and relay specified information about a tagged item to your back-end system.
 RFID tags can either be active or passive.
 Active tags have their own battery power source, which allows them to broadcast a signal to a reader.
 Conversely, passive tags have no power source and only get read when they are within the range of an RF signal from a reader.
+Due to their affordability and versatility, passive tags are deployed in most RFID applications.
+On the other hand, active tags are often used for high-value asset tracking and real-time location solutions.

-Comparing Active and Passive Tags
+Comparing Passive & Active RFID Tags

 Passive